 Sakawa Poster from Cinema Delicatessen

 Ever heard of a Catfish?
 Perhaps you just really want to know how to find out if someone is a catfish.
 This documentary may very well give you all the tips you need and then some.
 The show ‘Catfish’ was a TV series, not a movie that made the term famous.
-But, it’s basically someone who creates a fake profile anywhere on a social media platform to trick people for money or love.
-Sakawa was made by first-time director Ben Asamoah and premiered at Amsterdam International Documentary Film Festival.
+But, it’s someone who creates a fake profile anywhere on a social media platform to trick people for money or love.
+Sakawa was made by first-time director Ben Asamoah and premiered at the Amsterdam International Documentary Film Festival.
 It’s shown at the Toronto True Crime Film Festival and this Catfish movie is the real deal with real people.

 Humanizing Bad Behaviour in Sakawa